Dennis Hallman: ProFC

 Hallman faced with Russian Hand-to-hand champion and former Bellator MMA fighter Michail Tsarev on November 1, 2014.
 He lost the fight via TKO.

 League S-70

-Hallman faced to Mikhail Kolobegov on August 29, 2015 at League S-70: Russia vs. World.
+Hallman faced to Mikhail Kolobegov on August 29, 2015, at League S-70: Russia vs. World.
 He lost the fight via TKO (punches).

 Boxing career

-Hallman made his professional boxing debut on August 23, 2014 in Tacoma, Washington at the Emerald Queen Casino on the Battle at the Boat 97 card.
-As of May 2020, his professional boxing record stands at 1-3.
+Hallman made his professional boxing debut on August 23, 2014, in Tacoma, Washington, at the Emerald Queen Casino on the Battle at the Boat 97 card.
+As of May 2020, his professional boxing record stands at 1–3.

 Personal life

 Hallman has three sons, Ryley, Richie, and Jayden and a daughter named Kylar, who was born in December 2008.

-He has Coeliac Disease, an autoimmune digestive reaction to wheat gluten, which hindered his ability to recover properly from physical activities such as training and fighting.
+He has Celiac Disease, an autoimmune digestive reaction to gluten, which hindered his ability to recover properly from physical activities such as training and fighting.